y-sunflower/plotjs/docs/index.md

 [^1]: It really is.

-[^2]: To be exact, you can perfectly create interactive charts natively
+[^2]: To be fair, you can perfectly create interactive charts natively
     in Matplotlib.
 It requires to use its interactive mode and GUI backends to allow actions like zooming and panning in desktop windows.
 For instance, this differs from Plotly or Altair, which